Alliedium/awesome-devops/04b_containers_usage_basic_concepts_docker_part_2_18-aug-2022/README.md

-# Basic Concepts and some container tools
+# Container basic concepts and some container tools, Kubernetes

 # References